Maxus G90: Overview

 The Mifa 9 was previewed by the Maxus Mifa concept presented at the Auto Shanghai in April 2021, showing the concept of a large, luxurious van with all-electric drive.
 The production model called Maxus Mifa 9 made its official debut in November 2021 at Auto Guangzhou, being the largest and most luxurious electric vehicle of the Maxus brand.

-Visually, the Mifa 9 is distinguished by a massive, two-color painted silhouette with a regular body shape with full LED lighting.
+Visually, the Mifa 9 is distinguished by a massive, two-colour painted silhouette with a regular body shape with full LED lighting.
 The rear lamps were decorated with three-arm lamps, dominating the body in both width and length.
 The luxuriously arranged passenger cabin has space for 6 separate seats with a full range of adjustments.

-Production and sales of Mifa 9 began right after the November debut, in the mainland Chinese market.
+Production and sales of Mifa 9 began subsequently after the November debut, in the mainland Chinese market.
 Moreover, Maxus also plan to start selling the vehicle on selected markets of Western Europe, including the United Kingdom.